 In my opinion, the most important step on the path to becoming a sustainable company is to take the first step.
 The strategy does not always have to be specified down to the last detail.
 Much more important is that the changes and developments are credible and palpable for employees and other stakeholders.
 A sustainability transformation cannot succeed if the strategy is defined by management.
 Instead, sustainability has to be anchored in the values of a company and the individual employees.
 Accordingly, the focus is on the core components change management and the encouragement of internal initiatives.
 Here, what seem like small changes in employees’ everyday lives can have a big effect and make a sustainability transformation something that employees really experience.

 Another important point is creating transparency and making success measurable.
 We succeeded in doing this with the creation of the corporate carbon footprint for our valantic location in Munich.
 On this basis, we can make the success of measures already taken, for example, the new mobility concept or the move into an energy-efficient office building, directly measurable.
 The company’s climate balance sheet also enables us to identify the biggest drivers of our greenhouse gas emissions and to take measures to counteract these.
+One crucial aspect companies must consider for their sustainability transformation is the implementation of sustainability metrics, enabling them to track progress, identify areas for improvement, and demonstrate accountability

 Especially when it comes to our focal point supply chain management, I believe it’s crucial not to focus just on one side of things; you always have to find an ecologically and economically sensible solution that is also socially sustainable.